Travel guide

 2. How many GB do you need for your trip to Japan?

-The answer depends on your travel style, but for a 10-day trip to Japan our recommendation is clear: between 10 and 15 GB are enough for most travelers.
+The answer depends on your travel style, but for a 10-day trip to Japan, our recommendation is clear: between 10 and 15 GB is sufficient for most travelers.
 Here's why.

-Data usage in Japan tends to be more intensive than in other destinations because you rely heavily on the connection to get around.
+Data usage in Japan tends to be more intensive than in other destinations because you rely heavily on connectivity to get around.
 Google Maps (or Apple Maps) is practically indispensable for navigating the complex public transportation system, especially in Tokyo where subway lines overlap in multiple layers.
-In addition, language is a real barrier: translation apps like Google Translate with the camera activated constantly consume data when you use them to read menus or signs in Japanese.
+Furthermore, the language is a real barrier: translation apps like Google Translate with the camera activated consume data constantly when you use them to read menus or signs in Japanese.

 An approximate breakdown by daily use:

-- Social networks and messaging: 300-600 MB per day with normal use (uploading photos to Instagram, WhatsApp, etc.).
+• Social media and messaging: 300-600 MB per day with normal use (uploading photos to Instagram, WhatsApp, etc.).

-Adding it all up, moderate-to-high use ranges between 1 and 1.5 GB per day.
-For 10 days, a 10 GB plan is the recommended minimum, and 15 GB gives you comfortable leeway if you're someone who posts a lot of content or wants to watch some streaming during long train journeys.
+Adding everything up, moderate-to-high usage ranges between 1 and 1.5 GB per day.
+For 10 days, a 10 GB plan is the recommended minimum, and 15 GB gives you comfortable margin if you're someone who posts a lot of content or wants to do some streaming during long train journeys.

-If your trip is shorter (5-7 days) or you are a lighter data user, a 5-8 GB plan may be sufficient.
-The important thing is not to run out of data halfway through your trip, because in Japan free public WiFi is not as abundant as in Europe or Latin America.
+If your trip is shorter (5-7 days) or you're a lighter data user, a 5-8 GB plan might be sufficient.
+The important thing is not to run out of data halfway through your trip, because free public WiFi is not as abundant in Japan as it is in Europe or Latin America.

 Tokyo

-The capital is a technological beast.
-4G/5G coverage in Tokyo is practically ubiquitous, including on subway platforms and in tunnels.
-This surprises many travelers: in cities like Madrid or Mexico City, it's common to lose signal underground, but in Tokyo, the subway has coverage in almost all stations and on the trains themselves.
+The capital is a technological powerhouse.
+4G/5G coverage in Tokyo is virtually ubiquitous, including on subway platforms and tunnels.
+This is something that surprises many travelers: in cities like Madrid or Mexico City, it's common to lose signal underground, but in Tokyo, the subway has coverage in almost all stations and on the trains themselves.
 You can browse, check maps, and receive messages while traveling on the JR Yamanote Line or any of the Tokyo Metro and Toei subway lines.

-The most visited neighborhoods—Shibuya, Shinjuku, Harajuku, Akihabara, Asakusa—have excellent coverage both in open spaces and inside shopping malls and restaurants.
+The most visited neighborhoods — Shibuya, Shinjuku, Harajuku, Akihabara, Asakusa — have excellent coverage both in open spaces and inside shopping centers and restaurants.

 Kyoto